-- 14. Refuse disposal and recycling services have been improved at the Ivy Material Utilization Center as follows: - A new and larger refuse transfer center was completed in September 2018 - Refuse disposal charges were reduced in January 2019 - The transfer center increased its service days by opening on Mondays starting on March 18, 2019. - Transfer volume has increased from 813 tons in May 2018 to 2650 tons in May 2019. - Interim recycling facilities were made available in March while plans for a permanent recycling convenience center are developed. - Plastics #3 7 will not be accepted at the Ivy or McIntire Recycling Centers starting on July 1, 2019.
-There is no market to recycle these products.
+12. Refuse disposal and recycling services have been improved at the Ivy Material Utilization Center as follows:

+- A new and larger refuse transfer center was completed in September 2018 - Refuse disposal charges were reduced in January 2019 - The transfer center increased its service days by opening on Mondays starting on March 18, 2019. - Oyster shells are being collected at the McIntire Recycling Center. - Design is underway for a recycling convenience center at the Ivy Material Utilization Center. - A study is underway to evaluate composting opportunities for organic wastes.